 Table 3.
-Coverage of priority wetlands in the 2020 Victorian Duck Season Priority Waterbird Count by DELWP region.
+Coverage of priority wetlands in the 2021 Duck Season Priority Waterbird Count by DELWP region.

-Note that the reason for not surveying many of the priority wetlands is that they were known to be dry. \ the delayed starting date in 2020 meant that the Western Treatment Plant was counted outside the count period, in February, as required under the ARI contract with Melbourne Water.
+Note that the reason for not surveying many of the priority wetlands that were missed is that they were known to be dry. \ the delayed starting date in 2021 meant that the Western Treatment Plant was counted outside the count period being counted in February and July as required under the ARI contract with Melbourne Water.